OleHolmNielsen/GPAW-benchmark-2020/README.md

 The GPAW release version 20.1.0 package is part of the EasyBuild official releases.

-Build the GPAW, GPAW-setups and ASE software modules with intel-2019b by:
+Build the GPAW, GPAW-setups and ASE software modules plus all prerequisites with intel-2019b by:
 ```
 eb GPAW-20.1.0-intel-2019b-Python-3.7.4.eb -r
 ```